-Every Fan Brothers book is gorgeous, but this is our favorite to mull over with students.
+Every Fan Brothers book is gorgeous, but this is one of our favorite second grade books to mull over with students.
 One morning, William notices a mysterious topiary out his window.
 Soon, there are changes all over town.

 18. Quiet Please, Owen McPhee! by Trudy Ludwig

 From the team who created The Invisible Boy (a classroom must-have for all ages) comes this title perfect for discussions about listening.
-Owen McPhee talks ALL the time.
-When he gets laryngitis, he learns that being quiet can be powerful, too.
+Owen McPhee talks ALL the time, but when he gets laryngitis, he learns that being quiet can be powerful, too.